 “It’s going to require a lot of travel, Cee.
 You’ll have to move.
 They have their main headquarters in Wales and they travel about twice a week to anywhere in the world.
 Aunt Vera’s going to be back in town for a few days after this week’s over and she wants to meet you.”
 Mandy placed the letter on Alicia’s desk.
 “But she’s taking my word for you and she’d like to extend a formal invitation to you to be a columnist for her.”

-By ten o’clock, the complete lack of Fanny’s teasing or Anthony’s general arseiness was borderline discomfiting.
-Padma soon found an excuse to edge her way over to Fanny’s desk.
+By ten o’clock, the complete lack of Franny’s teasing or Anthony’s general arseiness was borderline discomfiting.
+Padma soon found an excuse to edge her way over to Franny’s desk.

 “Oh, hello,” said Padma, in an attempt at standoffishness.
 “Didn’t notice you there.”

 “Sorry, I’ve been busy all morning.
 Let’s go for lunch with Anthony in the afternoon.”

 “Sounds good,” murmured Padma, making her way back to her desk.
 The jarring, paranoid feeling still wasn’t leaving her.
 She squinted over at Anthony, who was saying something to Ella Chambers, his expression businesslike.